|RFC-0141: CTF Process|

-Second, if a change in behavior causes a regression in application code running out of tree, then there is likely a CTS test missing.
-CTS tests are supposed to be the guarantee that new releases exhibit behavior compatible with older releases.
+Second, if a change in behavior causes a regression in application code running out of tree, then there is likely a CTF test missing.
+CTF tests are supposed to be the guarantee that new releases exhibit behavior compatible with older releases.
 If a Fuchsia build is compatible with an older release, that build must be able to run software that targets that release.
-Therefore, if a change causes a regression that breaks application code running out of tree, there is a compatibility behavior that was not tested - a missing CTS test.
+Therefore, if a change causes a regression that breaks application code running out of tree, there is a compatibility behavior that was not tested - a missing CTF test.

 In some cases, platform behavior may be changed to make platform behavior conform better to the documentation.
-In this case, the change should come with a new CTS test.
+In this case, the change should come with a new CTF test.

-In order to encourage as much CTS coverage as possible, we will gradually introduce more requirements for CTS coverage.
+In order to encourage as much CTF coverage as possible, we will gradually introduce more requirements for CTF coverage.
 As areas build their coverage, they move from less covered tiers to more covered tiers.
 Prior to adding tests, areas are in no tier at all.

 Specific policy for the given tier is set off by blockquotes:

 This is normative text.

 Because one of the goals of the CTF is to ensure compatibility, and a critical sign of incompatibility is when a platform or SDK release breaks a customer due to a change in behavior, we propose introducing the following policy as soon as possible: